-- We encourage the New York State Police Academy and other municipal law enforcement training centers to include training in agricultural crimes/law, animal care/welfare, livestock/machinery/ fertilizer theft, highway safety issues and vandalism. - We recommend that law enforcement officials be more effectively trained on agricultural-related laws including, but not limited to, motor vehicle rules and regulations. - We strongly request local and state government law enforcement officers aggressively enforce existing rules and regulations pertaining to the damage and destruction of private property and trespassing with the use of any vehicle. - We recommend that perpetrators stealing anhydrous ammonia from farm tanks be subject to the most severe legal consequences for each and every infraction. - We recommend that penalties be increased for individuals who steal agricultural products to help provide a greater deterrent to such thefts. - We support a mechanism that would penalize anyone who maliciously obstructs farm operations and compensates for the farmer's lost production and time.
+- 1. We encourage the New York State Police Academy and other municipal law enforcement training centers to include training in agricultural crimes/law, animal care/welfare, livestock/machinery/fertilizer theft, highway safety issues and vandalism. - 2.
+We recommend that law enforcement officials be more effectively trained on agricultural-related laws including, but not limited to, motor vehicle rules and regulations. - 3.
+We strongly request local and state government law enforcement officers aggressively enforce existing rules and regulations pertaining to the damage and destruction of private property and trespassing with the use of any vehicle. - 4.
+We recommend that perpetrators stealing anhydrous ammonia from farm tanks be subject to the most severe legal consequences for each and every infraction. - 5.
+We recommend that penalties be increased for individuals who steal agricultural products to help provide a greater deterrent to such thefts. - 6.
+We support a mechanism that would penalize anyone who maliciously obstructs farm operations and compensates for the farmer's lost production and time. - 7.
+We support funding law enforcement to continue to protect our rural communities.